 Living Well with Chronic Pain:

 This evidence-based program, that originated at Stanford University, was developed for people living with or caring for someone with a diagnosis of chronic pain.
 The workshop does not conflict with existing treatment and gives participants the skills needed to manage their health, as well as keep active lives.
-The workshop is free and at the end, each participant receives a copy of “Living Well with Chronic Pain” book and a relaxation CD to take home!
+The workshop meets once a week for six weeks and covers topics such as: appropriate use of medications, techniques to deal with fatigue, isolation, and poor sleep, appropriate exercise, and communicating effectively with family, friends, and health professionals.
+It is FREE and at the end, each participant receives a copy of “Living Well with Chronic Pain” book and a relaxation CD to take home!

 Check back soon for upcoming workshops coming to a location near you!